events calendarOngoing And Special Events!

 A riveting story of the biggest corporate fraud since Enron, a tale of ambition and hubris set amid the bold promises of Silicon Valley.

-- Free for members of The Koa Club and their women guests
+- Free for members of The Koa Club and one female guest of each member

 - Participants responsible for their own purchase of food and drinks at the Otter Bar (no purchase necessary)